temp69/magInstall/README.md

 - **UPDATE SYSTEM & INSTALL PACKAGES**

 Keeps your system up-to-date and installs the required packages to start the wallet.\
-Hint: Use this first on a fresh VPS
+Use this first on a fresh VPS

 - **START|STOP MAGNET WALLET**

 You can start and stop your magnet wallet.\
-Info: When starting the wallet, it might not be able to connect to the wallet instantly and show error!\
+Info: When starting the wallet, it might not be able to connect to the wallet instantly and show error!
-Hint: Use **<ENTER>** twice to refresh the status

 - **STATUS INFORMATION**